-A high-quality memory foam mattress, if well-maintained, can last up to 8 years before developing any sags as long as it is well-maintained.
+A high-quality memory foam mattress, no matter the densities, can last up to 8 years before developing any sags as long as it is well-maintained.

 Hybrid mattresses are made of 50% foam and 50% coils— in order to be classified as a true hybrid, a mattress must have at least 2-3 inches of foam in its layers, and most hybrids have even more foam than this.